axb2035/gym-chase/README.md

 - all robots are eliminated.

 The agent receives a reward of 1 for each robot eliminated, -1 if the agent is eliminated and zero otherwise.
-The Agency elimination penalty is only applied once per step.
+The agent elimination penalty is only applied once per step.

 ## Notes